FurtherV/fvtt-combat-log/README.md

 - Allow target selection and damage application from Combat Log
 - Allow font size adjustments of the Combat Log
 - Allow user CSS overwrite
+- Use i18n instead of hard coded strings